ace-diff/ace-diff/README.md

 ## Dependencies
 - Ace (or [Brace](https://github.com/thlorenz/brace)) Editor 1.1.8 or later (probably works on older versions, but I haven't confirmed)

-## Demos
+## Demos (TODO: Should be updated)
 Take a look at the `gh-pages` branch of this repo for some [demos](http://ace-diff.github.io/ace-diff/).
 The demos illustrate a few different configurations and styles.
 Hopefully they'll give you a rough sense of what it does and how it works.

 ## Features

-- Compatible with any Ace Editor mode or theme
+- Compatible with any Ace/Brace Editor mode or theme
 - Accommodates realtime changes to one or both editors
 - Readonly option for left/right editors
-- Full control over all CSS/IDs for styling.
-This includes styling the actual diffs and the SVG gutter lines.
 - Control over how aggressively diffs are combined
 - Option to allow users to copy diffs from one side to the other
-- convenient API to do thing like changing options on the fly, getting the number of diffs, destroying it altogether.

 ## How to install